linzhi2013/gbseqextractor/README.md

 # updates
 version 20201128:
-        Now we can handle compounlocation (feature location with "join")!
+        1. Now we can handle compounlocation (feature location with "join")!
+        2. We can also output the translation for each CDS.

 ## 1 Introduction